-The new models are all based on the Burst and Background Estimate (BABE) methodology which was first developed for the UK Water Industry in the early 1990's (UK Water Industry, 1994).
-The BABE philosophy has since been accepted and adopted in many parts of the world as it provides a simple and pragmatic approach to understanding and managing the complex and often confusing problem of leakage from water distribution systems.
-The approach has been so successful that it is increasingly being recommended by many international water associations as the most systematic and pragmatic approach to Leakage Management.
+The new models are all based on the Burst and Background Estimate (BABE) component analysis methodology which was first developed for the UK Water Industry in the early 1990's (Lambert et al, 1994).
+The BABE philosophy has since been accepted and adopted in many parts of the world as it provides a simple and pragmatic approach to the very complex and often confusing problem of leakage from water distribution systems.
+The approach was so successful that it is increasingly being recommended by international organisations as the most systematic and pragmatic approach to Leakage Management.

-The BABE approach was first introduced to South Africa in 1994 through a series of courses and seminars presented countrywide by the author and Mr A Lambert (founder of BABE) at the request of the Water Research Commission.
+The BABE approach was first introduced to South Africa in 1994 through a series of courses and seminars presented countrywide by Ronnie Mckenzie and Allan Lambert (founder of BABE) at the request of the Water Research Commission.
 The methodology and concepts have since been widely accepted by most water suppliers throughout the country and have been incorporated to a large degree in the Code of Practice for the management of potable water in distribution systems (SABS, 1999).